Will the clocks going back affect my baby?

 The other approach is to simply do nothing.
 Some babies are super flexible and the one hour change doesn’t really impact them.

 Our advice is to pick an approach which works best for you and your child.
 Our first two children always fall into the “do-it-in-one” approach as they are good sleepers and can sleep beyond their scheduled time.
-Our third child Malachy is a little more sensitive around changes to his sleep patterns, and likes an early wake from time to time, so we are going to use the gradual approach with him.
+Our third child Malachy is much more sensitive around changes to his sleep patterns, and likes an early wake from time to time, so we are going to use the gradual approach with him.

 Whichever approach you use, it’s extremely important to not let clock changes allow your child to slip into waking patterns which you will still be trying to resolve when the clocks go forward one hour next March!
-If your child does end up waking earlier than you would like, have a read of my blog on early wakings to find out more on how to resolve this.
+If your child does end up waking earlier than you would like, have a read of our blog on early wakings to find out more on how to resolve this.

 ×